-Omaha, Neb., Oct.
-1.-"Home Rule for Cities" was the subject for discussion plishment should be.
-"In the month of September the dep-uty inspectors work a total of 88 days, visiting 459 orchards, and gather-ing statistics of trees and fruit; but we can only report that the fruit crop is very heavy all over the county, and where it has been sprayed and proper-by attention to it is in a most excellent ly attention to, it is in a most excellent condition.
-Apples and pears average from 75 to 90 per cent free from worms in well kept orchards.
-The so-called apple scab, very prevalent in the east, has made its appearance this year, and will have to be strongly fought next year, or there will be great loss in apples and pears.
-The pear blight has also been looked after and is under fair control in this districts where the people have given heed and obeyed the instructions of "It is now beginning to be better un-"It is now beginning to be better un-derstood that a united effort is neces-sary to keep the pear blight in check, and everyone having pear trees is com-mencing to watch for the disease, and report the appearance of the same, not only in his own, but in all neighboring orchards.
+condition.
+"Apples and pears average from 75 to 90 per cent free from worms in well kept orchards.
+The so-called apple scab, very prevalent in the east, has made its appearance this year, and will have to be strongly fought next year, or there will be great loss in apples and pears pears "The pear blight has also been looked after and is under fair control in this districts where the people have given districts where the people have given heed and obeyed the instructions of the inspectors.
+"It is now beginning to be better unof news from Fairview today; it being the twenty-fourth anniversary of his marriage, he proposed to give over much of his time to a celebration of the event.
+All the members of the family are here and will join with him in receiving the congratulations of neighbors and friends. him in receiving the congratulations of neighbors and friends.
+While absent from Fairview the Democratic candidate traveled over 7,000 miles and delivered more than 200 speeches.
+He drew immense crowds everywhere.
+He returned to his home city much encouraged over the out-look derstood that a united effort is neces-sary to keep the pear blight in check, and everyone having pear trees is com-mencing to watch for the disease, and report the appearance of the same, not only in his own, but in all neighboring orchards.
+This is becoming absolutely look.
+NEBRASKA TOWNS ARE orchards.
 This is becoming absolutely necessary, if we hope to save out pear trees, otherwise it will go with us as in some of the other counties where the blight has been neglected; their pear orchards are dead, and acres of trees have been pulled out by the roots.
-"I have traveled over the county visiting the leading orchards along with the deputies and collected the choicest samples of fruit for exhibition at the coming fair." at the coming fair."
+"I have traveled over the county visiting the leading orchards along with the deputies and collected the choicest samples of truit for exhibition at the coming fair." it the coming fair."
+JUDGE WHITAKER ON BENCH.